radischevo/RyuJitBugDemo/README.md

 The bug affects both .NET 4.7.2 and .NET Core 2.1 apps running on Windows.
 The same code running under MacOS does not have the issue.
 Debug and AnyCPU builds run OK too.

-.NET Core 2.2 and 3.0 apps seem not be affected.
+.NET Core 2.2 and 3.0 apps do not seem to be affected.

 Please note, that the issue is tighly related to the fact, that `Option` is a value type that has at least two fields: one of a reference type, and the other one of arbitrary type.
 If the structure contains one field, or both of the fields are value types, the problem does not occur.